-How much is $40,000 a year an hour?
-It is $19.23 an hour.
+How much is $40,000 a year per hour?
+The hourly wage is $19.23 an hour.
 Is this a good salary in today’s economy?
-Well, it is more than the $15.00 that is currently being demanded for the Minimum Wage.
-Can you live off of $40,000 a year?
-Let’s look deeper into the economics of $40,000 a year Salary.
-It certainly depends on your location, your current expenses, and your current spending habits.
-Based on these factors, it begs to ask should you make more than $40,000 a year or are you okay?
+Well, it is more than the $15.00 that is currently being demanded for the minimum wage.
+Let’s look deeper into the economics of a $ 40,000-a-year salary.
+Is it possible to live off of $40,000 a year?
+I believe it certainly depends on your location, your current expenses, and your current spending habits.
+Based on these factors, it begs to ask do you need to do better than $40,000 a year or are you okay?

 How does $40,000 a year compare to the national average?